 The sacred Buddhist scriptures were discovered under the pedestal of the Jin Ta – or Gold Tower around the year 1400.

 We walked around the beautiful temple complex, admired the paintings and the ancient rolled scriptures.

-The heavenly music is playing….
-We just need a quiet unburdened mind to be able to tune in and hear it…
+The heavenly music is always playing, we just need a quiet unburdened mind to be able to tune in and hear it…